deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "***JOHN!!!
 NOOOOO!!!!***"

 BASEBALL lost it, covered his face with one hand and writhed in his seat, wheezing a laugh deep in his gut.
-"Oh my fucking…"
+"Oh my fucking..."

 "He's *actually* milking the giant cow."
 Adam noted, folding his arms and throwing his head back to stare at the ceiling rather than the farce on screen.
 The whole movie was bad to the point of hilarity, leaving all six of them in varying stages of laughter, from BASEBALL's high-pitched Muttley snicker, to Vandenberg's nasal explosions.

 Stevenson wiped away a tear.
-"Man, fucking…*oh my God."* his voice had gone up about an octave.
+"Man, fucking...*oh my God."* his voice had gone up about an octave.
 "This has GOT to be deliberate."

 "Of course it is."
 Vandenberg said.
 "Come on, you don't think they took this shit *seriously* do you?"

 "Just be tragic if they had."
 Akiyama agreed.

-"Ah, shit…" Adam grabbed the remote, spying movement out the corner of his eye through the window.
+"Ah, shit..."
+Adam grabbed the remote, spying movement out the corner of his eye through the window.
 "I think the old man's here early."

 There was a general looking-around and standing-up as it became apparent that he was right, a group of men were on the path round the side of the dorm building, carrying bags.